 - What do you need to support you in getting there?
 Do you need to take some time to read and research about Intuitive Eating, Health At Every Size, and diet culture?
 Do you need a professional to help you sort through it all?
 What kind of support groups are available for what you need?

 I hope you find this post helpful in easing the pressures that the New Year always comes along with.
 Here at Nutrition Instincts, we understand how complex life makes healing to be, and we meet you wherever you’re at.
-If the food and body image healing especially stuck out to you, give us a call or learn more about our intuitive eating group starting in January 2020.
+If the food and body image healing especially stuck out to you, contact us today!

 Wishing you all a happy holiday season, and a bright New Year.